the wing of a plane flying over Hartsfield Jackson International Airport

 10. Stash Snacks and a Water Bottle in Your Personal Item

-There will be times when none of these strategies work and you might not have access to a lounge, a nice hotel or even food.
-It seems my daughter had everything go wrong when she was stuck those 36 hours at DFW airport.
-She arrived just as the airport restaurants were closing on her late night flight.
-Even though Frontier handed out meal vouchers, there was no where to use them.
+Unfortunately there will be times when none of these strategies work and you might not have access to a lounge, a nice hotel or even food.
+Like my daughter.
+It seems my she had everything that could go wrong when she was stuck in Dallas.
+She arrived just as the airport restaurants were closing and even though she received a meal voucher there was no where to use it.

 A protein bar, some nuts or crackers, would have come in handy.
 Now, she never flies without something to eat.
-After her experience, even when I’m flying with an airline that passes out in-flight snacks, I pack my own snack box.
-That way, no matter what, I’ve got something to keep me going.
+After that, even when I’m flying with an airline that passes out in-flight snacks, I pack my own snack box.
+No matter what, I’ve got something to keep me going.
 Of course, lounges can be useful for grabbing food but even they aren’t open 24/7.

-Also, you can’t go wrong with bringing a refillable water bottle on your trip.
+You can’t go wrong with bringing a refillable water bottle – like a Nalgene – on your trip.
 More and more places, like airports and hotels, have hydration stations and water filling stations.
-I know it’s one extra thing to carry around but it means you’ll stay hydrated, save money and help the environment with less single serve plastic.
+It’s one extra thing to carry around but it means you’ll stay hydrated, save money and help the environment with less single serve plastic.

 11. Have Some Cash on Hand